folkertvanheusden/Kaboem/README.md

 Please note that this software is not even an alpha version.
 Work in progress!

 The main screen shows 16 steps.
 In the settings-menu this can be changed to 3 upto 32 steps.
+The red square in the pattern-block is the cursor.
 On the right you see the 8 channels that you can select.
 At the top-right there's the button to switch between settings and edit mode.

 ![main screen with a pattern](images/kaboem-main-w-pattern.png)